oroinc/documentation/backend/entities/customize-datagrids/backend/datasources/orm.rst

 .. code-block:: php

     $query = $config->getOrmQuery();
     $rootAlias = $query->getRootAlias();
     $query->addSelect($rootAlias . '.myField');

-In additional to query modification methods, the |OrmQueryConfiguration| contains several useful methods like:
+In addition to query modification methods, the |OrmQueryConfiguration| contains several valuable methods:

 - ``getRootAlias()`` - Returns the FIRST root alias of the query.
 - ``getRootEntity($entityClassResolver = null, $lookAtExtendedEntityClassName = false)`` - Returns the FIRST root entity of the query.
 - ``findRootAlias($entityClass, $entityClassResolver = null)`` - Tries to find the root alias for the given entity.
 - ``getJoinAlias($join, $conditionType = null, $condition = null)`` - Returns an alias for the given join.
 If the query does not contain the specified join, its alias will be generated automatically.
-This might be helpful if you need to get an alias to extended association that will be joined later.
+This might be helpful if you need to get an alias to extend the association that will be joined later.
 - ``convertAssociationJoinToSubquery($joinAlias, $columnAlias, $joinEntityClass)`` - Converts an association based join to a subquery.
 This can be helpful in case of performance issues with a datagrid.
 - ``convertEntityJoinToSubquery($joinAlias, $columnAlias)`` - Converts an entity based join to a subquery.
 This can be helpful in case of performance issues with a datagrid.

 Example of ``convertAssociationJoinToSubquery`` usage in a datagrid listener:

 .. code-block:: none

     public function onPreBuild(PreBuild $event)
     {